Lifelong Generative Modeling: Lifelong Learning Model

--0.1in The $\lambda$ hyper-parameter controls the importance of the information gain regularizer.
+The $\lambda$ hyper-parameter controls the importance of the information gain regularizer.
 Too large a value for $\lambda$ causes a lack of sample diversity, while too small a value causes the model to not use the discrete latent distribution.
 We did a random hyperparameter search and determined $\lambda = 0.01$ to be a reasonable choice for all of our experiments.
 This is in line with the $\lambda$ used in InfoGAN \cite{NIPS2016_6399} for continuous latent variables.
 We empirically validate the necessity of both terms proposed in Equation \ref{eqn7} in our ablation study in Experiment \ref{ablation}.
+We also validate the benefit of the latent variable factorization in Experiment \ref{experiment0}.
+Before delving into the experiments, we provide a theoretical analysis of computational complexity induced by our model and objective (Equation \ref{eqn7}) in Section \ref{comp_complex_sec} below.